 Significant advances in reducing recidivism have been made with Second Chances Act and Justice Reinvestment Act funding.
 The focus inmost of these funded programs has been on pre-incarceration diversion and services and post-release services, which are critically important.
 These include drug courts, veteran treatment courts, Stepping Up, mental health diversion, Ban the Box, government IDs, reducing technical parole/probation violations, etc.

-The Neuroscience Behind TACT Trainings Download the Article In order to understand the process by which the immersive-experiential methodology impacts attitude, it may be helpful to explain how the brain works [as we understand it today] and how attitudes are...
+To understand the process by which the immersive-experiential methodology impacts attitude, it may be helpful to explain how the brain works [as we understand it today] and how attitudes are developed.
+An external [or internal] event or stimulus occurs and the brain first processes it subconsciously in the amygdala, our fight-flight-freeze center, which determines if there is danger.

 TACT trainings were provided to over 70% of the Philadelphia Prison System staff resulting in an improvement in the working culture, improved interdepartmental cooperation and a 94% reduction in documented use of force in the intake unit.
 This ACA “Corrections Today” feature article describes the program and its impact.